DrJohnMelville/Pdf/Docs/Architecture/AssemblySummaries.md

 resources to allow rendering of the 14 default PDF fonts without using the system font library.
 Using this library trades reliability for executable size, and so it is packaged as a separate assembly.

+**Melville.Pdf.FontLibrary.CJK** implements a single class, SelfContainedCjkFonts, and contains multple font resources to allow rendering of the PDFs in Chinese, Japanese, and Korean scripts without using the system font library.
+This assembly depends on
+Melville.Pdf.FontLibrary, to which if defers the rendering on non-CJK fonts.
+This extension, alone, is about 88 mb, so it is packaged as a separate assembly.

 **Melville.Pdf.SkiaSharp** supports rendering PDF content to a [SkiaSharp](https://github.com/mono/SkiaSharp) SkSurface object.
 [Skia](https://skia.org/) itself targets [multiple output formats](https://en.wikipedia.org/wiki/Skia_Graphics_Engine) including raster image